How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 Research the person/company you are contacting before you contact them.
 This shows your enthusiasm and keenness to work with them.

 Answer the question: Why should they cast or represent you?
-If you've done your research, this one will be easy to answer.
+If you've researched, this one will be easy to answer.

 Next, List all your career highlights on a separate piece of paper and pick 3-4 of them that suit the agent, production company or acting role you are applying for.